cf73/ces2021/content/collections/pages/home.md

   - 1WE-PLAY.jpg
   - 2WE-EXPLORE.jpg
   - hands.jpg
-intro: 'We are a small, non-profit preschool located in the heart of Cambridge.
-Our mission is to provide a joyful, warm, and stimulating first school experience for our community''s youngest learners.
-Our philosophy is built upon a foundation of equity, inclusion, and above all community.'
+intro: "We are a small, non-profit preschool located in the heart of Cambridge.
+Our mission is to provide a joyful, warm, and stimulating first school experience for our community's youngest learners.
+Our philosophy is built upon a foundation of equity, inclusion, and above all community."
 slideshow:
   -
     image: IMG_3862-(1).jpg